Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and Donovan Solano will hit the field against Jose Ramirez and the Cleveland Guardians at Target Field on Friday, with the first pitch at 8:10 PM ET.
+A pair of hot hitters, Byron Buxton and Jose Ramirez, will be on display when the Minnesota Twins face the Cleveland Guardians on Saturday at 7:15 PM ET, at Target Field.

-The Twins are -135 moneyline favorites for this matchup with the Guardians (+110).
-The game's total is listed at 8.5 runs.
+The Twins are -140 moneyline favorites for this matchup against the Guardians (+115).
+The total is 7.5 runs for the contest.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.